Agency filings affecting this section

 (3) If the client does not have a department or area agency on aging case manager, the adult day health center or other referral source must notify the department of the referral and the client's potential adult day health service need, or refer the client to the department for intake.
 The department's assigned case manager must assess the client's need for adult day health services within the department's normal time frames for initial client eligibility assessments.

-(4) The case manager may consult with the client's practitioner, department or area agency on aging nursing services staff, or other pertinent collateral contacts, concerning the client's need for skilled nursing or rehabilitative therapy.
+(4) The case manager may consult with the client's authorized practitioner, department or area agency on aging nursing services staff, or other pertinent collateral contacts, concerning the client's need for skilled nursing or rehabilitative therapy.

 (6) The department or area agency on aging case manager must reassess adult day health clients at least annually.
 Clients must also be reassessed if they have a break in service of more than thirty days.
-The adult day center must inform the case manager of the break in service so payment authorization can be discontinued.
+The adult day health center must inform the case manager of the break in service so payment authorization can be discontinued.

-(a) Annual reassessment for department clients;
+(a) Annual reassessment for department clients; or

 (8) The department or area agency on aging case manager must review a client's continued eligibility for adult day health services every ninety days, coinciding with the quarterly review completed by the adult day health program.
 At the case manager's discretion, additional information will be gathered through face to face, collateral or other contact methods to determine continued eligibility.
 Services will be continued, adjusted, or terminated based upon the case manager's determination during the eligibility review.